-Imagine a market with more than 500 years of history, 64 streets, 22 gates, and more than 6,000 shops.
+Imagine a market with more than 500 years of history, 64 streets, 22 gates, and more than 4,000 shops.
 Not only a shopping mall but also a manufacturing center.
-A place that you can lose yourself in history and mystery.
-That is the most significant and oldest market in the world—the famous Grand Bazaar of Istanbul .
+A place where you can lose yourself in history and mystery.
+That is the most significant and oldest market in the world.
+The famous Grand Bazaar of Istanbul.

 What time does the Grand Bazaar open?

 Bazaar is open every day except Sundays and national/religious holidays from 08.30 until 18.30.
 There is no entrance fee or reservation.
-Guided tour of Bazaar is free with Istanbul E-pass .
+Guided tour of Grand Bazaar is free with Istanbul E-pass.